 Only visit breeders who are committed to full health testing, and who are happy for you to view both of the parents.

 However, most will not require a deposit until they are at least three weeks old and you have had the opportunity to visit them.

+The puppies should be playful and confident, not shying away from visitors but rushing up to greet them in a wave of fur.
 If you are lucky enough to have the pick of your litter, then you will need to decide whether you want a male or female puppy.

 Don’t be afraid to let the breeder lead your choice when it comes to which pup to bring home from the litter.
 They will be the most familiar with the puppies’ temperaments.